Close Menu

 The treatment for female genital tract cancers depends on the stage and type of cancer, and your overall health.
 For example, when treating ovarian cancer, doctors usually use a combination of surgery and chemotherapy.
 The surgery removes the cancer cells and the chemo destroys any remaining cells.

 Treatment options include surgery, radiation therapy, chemotherapy, hormone therapy, and gene therapy.
 Again, surgery removes cancer tissue through an operation.
-Radiation or chemotherapy ensures all cancer cells are destroyed.
+Radiation or chemo ensures all cancer cells are destroyed.
 Additionally, your doctor may also use hormone therapy to slow or stop tumor growth.
 Targeted gene therapy is also available for certain types of cancer that have specific genetic mutations.

 CLINICAL TRIALS FOR CANCER